 Most definitely those who will fight are “all the nations” (Zec 14:2) that Gog will bring in for the battle for Jerusalem, and nothing is said about any fight between Jerusalem and Judah, as JPS suggests.
 The preposition ב is used here as in, not against, as if a civil war was meant in the text, but “And Judah also shall fight in Jerusalem”, i.e. in the battle for Jerusalem.

 In this scenario, not only will the Almighty smite Gog of Magog miraculously with plagues on the flesh and confusion among Gog’s allies, but Israel will also take part in the fight against them, and will fight against them in the battle for Jerusalem, which they have taken, because this battle is His.

 This self-destruction of Gog is not without a precedent, though.
 We find this precedent in the defeat of the Midianites in the time of Gideon (Jdg 7:22), and also in the destruction of the invading enemy of Ammon and Moav in the reign of King Yehoshaphat (2Ch 20:23).
 And in the destruction of Sodom and Gomorrah by fire and brimstone.

 In both scenarios, the destruction of Gog of Magog and his armies is further intensified by the mysterious plagues inflicted by Elohim.
 Thus, Elohim will prove Himself to be the One, not Israel, who will execute the judgment on Gog of Magog.

-The battle of YHVH
+The battle for Jerusalem is of YHVH

 The judgment on Gog is further intensified with a repetition of the command to the prophet to prophesy against the enemy of Israel in the next chapter of the prophecy (Eze 39:1-2).